hukevinxiaochen/bb-react/README.md

 * Globally installed is yarn `npm install -g yarn`.
 * Locally in the project directory the following command is run `yarn set version 1.22.4`.

-At the time of this writing (26-08-2020) we have only the following in our Package.json.

 And it all runs with a simple `yarn start`.
-I use yarn 1.22.4 because I tried to set up.

 ### Some Details

+[Parcel][parcel] and [React][react] are the main dependencies.
+[React Router][react-router] is in here because I am learning it right now and made a trivial demo.

+At the time of this writing (26-08-2020) we have only the following in our Package.json.

 *excerpt of package.json*
 ```json